-We recently spent a few nights in Fetlar, endearingly known as 'the Garden of Shetland'.
+We recently spent a few nights in Fetlar, endearingly known as The Garden of Shetland.
 In anticipation of the schools going back, and trying to make the most of the time we had left of the holidays we booked the Aithbank Camping Böd, former home of storyteller Jeemsie Laurenson.
 The weather was glorious and Fetlar shone, like a glistening jewel in the North Sea, giving us the best it had to offer.

-In this blog I will attempt to give you a 'blow-by-blow' account of our travels through the 'Garden of Shetland', and what we discovered along the way, and you're in luck as this one's a two-parter!
+In this blog I will attempt to give you an account of our travels through the Garden of Shetland, and what we discovered along the way, and you're in luck as this one's a two-parter!

-Getting to Fetlar is relatively easy, although booking ferries is recommended.
-We made the short journey across Yell Sound, from Toft before heading north through Yell to catch the ferry from Gutcher to Hammersness, briefly touching base at Belmont (Unst) en route.
-I sat out on deck (mainly to avoid the boredom induced WW3 which was brewing in the car) and watched the seabirds as they dived and the tysties (black guillemots) bobbing around on the glistening sea as a distant yacht, made steady progress around Urie Ness, catching the wind coming off the hill.
+I sat out on the deck (mainly to avoid the boredom induced World War Three which was brewing in the car) and I watched the seabirds as they dived, the tysties (black guillemots) bobbing around on the glistening sea as a distant yacht made steady progress around Urie Ness, catching the wind coming off the hill.
 It was all very peaceful and the experience of being in this area on the open water reminded me of when I was young and went to the fishing with dad.
-I remember towing (for scallops) in a spot called (I think) the 'trink', not far from Fetlar, on the East coast and listening to the traffic report on Radio 2.
-I remember thinking at the time, just how far removed we were from the 'rat race' and the stresses and strains of the ever congested M25, and in that moment 'civilisation' seemed to me, a faraway world, yet to dad, a fisherman, this was his 'everyday', this was his '9-5'.
-Isn't it funny how a moment can transport you back in time and shake out old memories?

 Walk 1 - Everland to Gruting circular (3 hours inc. picnic & short legs)